 Enabling 32-Bit Installations on 64-Bit Windows Computers

-If you have a 64-bit Windows computer and you want to protect 32-bit applications, you can configure the installation program to install a 32-bit agent on the computer.
+If you have a 64-bit Windows computer and you want to protect 32-bit applications, you can configure the installation program to install 32-bit agents.
 This is useful if you need to protect 32-bit versions of the following applications:

 - Microsoft SQL Server